Mulla Hakim Muhammad Azim: Chief Royal Physician and Courtier

 In his account, Mirza Saif mentions that Azim had also managed the Sericulture industry for the Sikh subedar, Shaykh Ghulam Mohyi-al Din.
 Pandit Raj Kak Dhar who was serving as the Daroga-Dagh-i Shawl (Custodian of the Shawl Industry), suggested Azim's name to Maharaja Gulab Singh for reviving the silk industry.
 Though initially Azim declined Gulab Singh order, he was finally forced to take own the additional duty of Daroga-i Abi Resham (Custodian of Sericulture).

 It was on Azim's advice that Mulla Fazal Ansari (d.
 1263AH /1846CE), a Shia scholar from a village in North Kashmir, relocated to Srinagar settling down in Khanqah-i Sokhta.
 During medieval period the area had served as the centre of Shia activities in the city, centred around the Khanqah of Baba Khalil, a leading Shia scholar, respected by the Chak Sultans.
 After the khanqah was burnt down in Shia-Sunni riot, most of the Shia population migrated from this neighbourhood.
 During the 19th century the area had emerged as the family seat of the powerful Hindu Dhar family, headed by Raj Kak Dhar, who served both the Sikh and Dogra court.
 Azim used his courtly ties with Raj Kak, to facilitate the relocation of the Ansari's.
 When a Shia-Sunni riot broke in the city in 1831, the house of the Mulla Fazal was also burnt and the family found refuge with the Dhar family.

-In 1852, an Iranian scholar, Sayyid Ibrahim Qazvini arrived in Srinagar and started preaching in the Zadibal Imambada.
+In 1852, an Iranian scholar, Sayyid Ibrahim Qazvini arrived in Srinagar and started preaching in the Imambara Zadibal.
 His teaching became popular amongst the Shia working classes and enraged many wealthy Shia karkhana owners who were involved in the lucrative Kashmir shawl trade.
 These traders approached Azim and accused Qazvini of being critical of Shia faith.
 Convinced of the charges, Azim had Qazvini banished from Kashmir.
 Later on when Azim came to know about the actual facts, he was deeply grieved and would always recall the event with great sorrow.